hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 In this scenario, the nodes in the Vault and associated Consul cluster are hosted between three Availability Zones.
 This solution has an n-2 at the node level for Vault and Consul and n-2 for Vault at the Availability Zone level.
 This also has an n-1 at the Availability Zone level for Consul and as such is considered the most resilient of all architectures for a single Vault cluster with a Consul storage backend for the OSS product.

 ## <a name="vault-replication"></a>Vault Replication (Enterprise Only)
-In these architectures the “Vault Cluster” (Primary, Secondary (Performance, Disaster Recovery)) is illustrated as a single entity, and would be one of the single clusters detailed above based on your number of Availability Zones.
+In these architectures the “Vault Cluster” is illustrated as a single entity, and would be one of the single clusters detailed above based on your number of Availability Zones.
 Multiple Vault clusters acting as a single Vault solution and replicating between them is available in Enterprise Vault only.
 OSS Vault can be set up in multiple clusters, but they would each be individual Vault solutions and would not support replication between clusters.
 The [Vault documentation](https://www.vaultproject.io/docs/enterprise/replication/index.html) provides more detailed information on the replication capabilities within Vault Enterprise.

 #### Performance Replication
 Vault performance replication allows for secrets management across many sites.
-Secrets, authentication methods, authorization policies and other details are replicated to be active and available in multiple locations.
+Static secrets, authentication methods, and authorization policies are replicated to be active and available in multiple locations, however leases tokens and dynamic secrets are not.

 NOTE: Refer to the [Vault Mount Filter guide](https://learn.hashicorp.com/vault/operations/mount-filter) about filtering out secret engines from being replicated across regions.

 #### Disaster Recovery Replication
-Vault disaster recovery replication ensures that a standby Vault cluster is kept synchronised with an active Vault cluster.
+Vault disaster recovery replication ensures that a standby Vault cluster is kept synchronized with an active Vault cluster.
 This mode of replication includes data such as ephemeral authentication tokens, time-based token information as well as token usage data.
 This provides for aggressive recovery point objective in environments where preventing loss of ephemeral operational data is of the utmost concern.
+In any enterprise solution, Disaster  Recovery Replicas are considered essential.

 NOTE: Refer to the [Vault Disaster Recovery Setup guide](https://learn.hashicorp.com/vault/operations/ops-disaster-recovery.html) for additional information.
 ##### Corruption or Sabotage Disaster Recovery
 Another common scenario to protect against, more prevalent in cloud environments that provide very high levels of intrinsic resiliency, might be the purposeful or accidental corruption of data and configuration, and or a loss of cloud account control.
 Vault's DR Replication is designed to replicate live data, which would propagate intentional or accidental data corruption or deletion.
 To protect against these possibilities, you should backup Vault's storage backend.
-This is supported through the Consul Snapshot feature, which can be automated for regular archival backups.
+This is supported through the [Consul Snapshot](https://www.consul.io/docs/commands/snapshot.html) feature, which can be automated for regular archival backups.
 A cold site or new infrastructure could be re-hydrated from a Consul snapshot.

 NOTE: Refer to the online documentation to learn more about [Consul snapshots](https://www.consul.io/docs/commands/snapshot.html)

 #### Replication Notes
 There is no set limit on number of clusters within a replication set.
 Largest deployments today are in the 30+ cluster range.
-Any cluster within a Performance replication set can act as a Disaster Recovery primary cluster.
-A cluster within a Performance replication set can also replicate to multiple Disaster Recovery secondary clusters.
+A Performance Replica cluster can have a Disaster Recovery cluster associated with it and can also replicate to multiple Disaster Recovery clusters.
-While a Vault cluster can possess a replication role (or roles), there are no special considerations required in terms of infrastructure, and clusters can assume (or be promoted) to another role.
-Special circumstances related to mount filters and HSM usage may limit swapping of roles, but those are based on specific organisation configurations.
+While a Vault cluster can possess a replication role (or roles), there are no special considerations required in terms of infrastructure, and clusters can assume (or be promoted or demoted) to another role.
+Special circumstances related to mount filters and HSM usage may limit swapping of roles, but those are based on specific organization configurations.

 #### Considerations Related to Unseal proxy_protocol_behavior
-Using replication with Vault clusters integrated with HSM devices for automated unseal operations has some details that should be understood during the planning phase.
+For the sake of this discussion, the cloud auto-unseal feature is treated as an HSM and can be mixed with HSM.
+Using replication with Vault clusters integrated with HSM (or cloud auto-unseal) devices for automated unseal operations has some details that should be understood during the planning phase.

 - If a performance primary cluster utilises an HSM, all other clusters within that replication set must use an HSM as well.
 - If a performance primary cluster does NOT utilize an HSM (uses Shamir secret sharing method), the clusters within that replication set can be mixed, such that some may use an HSM, others may use Shamir.